Best Fashion & Apparel PLM Software in 2026

 Considerations

-Mixed focus — Trying to serve both PLM and ERP needs can dilute the product development experience.
+Split focus - Serving both PLM and ERP needs can mean less depth on the product-development side.

 DeSL offers comprehensive PLM with strong supplier collaboration and quality management capabilities.
 For mid-to-large brands that need end-to-end visibility across the product lifecycle with particular attention to quality assurance, DeSL delivers depth.